Welcome to the Langstone Court website

 The house is open to the public 28 days a year and Langstone Court is affiliated to The Quiet Garden Movement (see Links).
 Opening hours for house and garden (for Quiet Garden purposes) are given below.

 The house and grounds are also available for special events to raise funds for charity or to promote the arts.
 A record of past events can be seen here.
 For events in 2016 please see here.
+X-entricity Youth Theatre will give a performance in the house on 30 December.
 As Chairman of the Council of the London Bach Society, which celebrates its 70th anniversary this year (see www.bachlive.co.uk), I am delighted that the LBS will have another recital here on 7 October 2017.

 Photos of X-entricity's performance of The Wind in the Willows in 2013 can be seen here.